Emeralds in the Dark

 “I told you Gabe would look good in denim.”

-Mary looked over the clothes that Wes and Gabriel had bought over the course of the week.
-There seemed to be a trend of loose fit jeans and button up shirts.
+Mary looked over the clothes that Wes and Gabriel had bought that week.
+There seemed to be a trend of loose fit jeans and button-up shirts.
 She tried to imagine why they had bought so little variety.
 She knew that Wes would have given his opinion on how to blend in, but her roommate had insisted that Gabriel had agreed on everything they bought.
 There was one thing that Wes had convinced the vampire to get though.